MariaPenova/PacMan/README.md

       * Investigated it and found out that it is happaning beacuse I've named my variable after an 'event' so I changed it
     * Linked the js, html and css files to one another
     * Fixed my code for moving the PacMan based on pressed arrow key
-    * Also made the PacMan able to move throw the whole sprites heet
+    * Also made the PacMan able to move through the whole sprites heet
   * DO's
       * Read about game loop https://dahoum.wales/the-pacman-as-a-nursery-32ba07b282b1
       * Insert animation to the pacMan